12.21.2012 | By Jack Rico |

 Successful comedies are those that manage to make the best use of the funniest moments within a story in perfect flow.
-This is usually why the best comedies are 1 hour 30 minutes to 45 minutes, any more and those jokes aren’t cracking ribs anymore.
-Apatow gives us a whopping 2 hours and 15 minute duration betting that every scene, every joke, every situation is rip-roaringly funny.
-At that length, it’s most likely that moviegoers will hit a wall in the middle that will take them out of the flow.
+This is usually why the best comedies are 1 hour and 30 minutes long.
+Apatow gives us a whopping 2 hours and 15 minute duration, betting that every scene, every joke, every situation is rip-roaringly funny.
+At that length, it’s likely that moviegoers will hit a wall in the middle that will take them out of the flow.
 Not aiding the pacing are the numerous subplots that sidetrack you from the core of the fragile relationship and home affairs.

-The best parts of the movie figure Apatow’s kids, in particular, Maude Apatow (Judd and Leslie’s older daughter) who was a scene stealer.
-Her rants are memorable and laugh out loud funny.
-My guess is she’s going to be a funny and or great dramatic actress.
+The best parts of the movie feature Apatow’s kids, in particular Maude Apatow (Judd and Leslie’s older daughter), who was a scene stealer.
+Her rants are memorable and laugh-out-loud funny.
+My guess is she’s going to be a funny and great dramatic actress.
 She has the chops to do it.

-As moments and fragments, This is 40 offers some very good laughs, with some soul, but it is the whole that doesn’t leave a solid impression.
-In terms of laughter, if you’re looking for the best bang for your buck, Ted, 21 Jump Street and Silver Linings Playbook do a much better job for your money.
-This is 40 is better viewed on Blu-Ray where the price doesn’t burn your pocket.
+As moments and fragments, This Is 40 offers some very good laughs, with some soul, but the whole doesn’t leave a solid impression.
+In terms of laughter, if you’re looking for the best bang for your buck, Ted, 21 Jump Street, and Silver Linings Playbook do a much better job for your money.
+This Is 40 is better viewed on Blu-Ray where the price doesn’t burn your pocket.

 Rated: Rated R for sexual content, crude humor, pervasive language and some drug material